Balance

 Think of your life like your job: once you leave work, you leave all unfinished tasks for the next day, knowing you’ll come back to them.

-As Marcus Aurelius wrote in Meditations: “everything that happens is outside of me, I am the observer.
-I allow nothing to get into my head and disturb me”
+As Marcus Aurelius wrote in Meditations: “Everything that happens is outside of me.
+I am the observer.
+I allow nothing to get into my head and disturb me.”

-The biggest cause of depression might be this: we let one event roll into our entire life, like a liquid, stinky, green, viscous, jelly monster melting over everything, holding us in place, making us feel helpless.
+The biggest cause of depression might be this: we let one event roll into our entire life like a liquid, stinky, green, viscous jelly monster melting over everything, holding us in place, making us feel helpless.

-So, separate your life’s genres as much as you can, Work has nothing to do with your personal life.
+Work has nothing to do with your personal life.

 So, darling: